A Guide to Door Styles

 Safe, secure, weatherproof but at the same time welcoming to visitors, the front entrance to your home is one most important parts of your property.

-Your entrance doors can be made of PVC-u, aluminium, steel or wood, and each have their own qualities and benefits – from price, durability, design and appearance through to energy efficiency performance.
+Your entrance doors can be made of PVC-u, aluminium, steel or wood, and each has their own qualities and benefits – from price, durability, design and appearance through to energy efficiency performance.

 New entrance doors nowadays mostly come pre-hung in a frame and are known as doorsets, with pre-drilling for handles, keeps and locks.